Our leaders, along with a committed team, are helping CSF Surgery grow into one of the leading organizations in Kern County.

 2014-2016 Head of the surgery department at Heart Hospital.

-2011 Created the program of “Surgery Without Medical Insurance” having identified the problems that the patient suffers without medical insurance in the complex bureaucratic system of health in the United States.
+2011 Created the program of “Surgery Without Medical Insurance” or “Cirugia Sin Fronteras” having identified the problems that the patient and their families suffer when they do not have medical insurance in the complex bureaucratic system of health in the United States.

 Dr. Enríquez finds that the only way to help the uninsured is to advocate directly for them, in all their health, economic and social needs; establishing a strategic alliance with the first hospital (San Joaquín Community Hospital), which opens its doors to this pilot program called “Surgery Without Medical Insurance”

 Over time other hospitals took the example of helping their community and have joined the network of Surgery Without Medical Insurance; Mercy & Memorial Hospitals, Delano Regional Medical Center, Heart Hospital, PPSC and Bakersfield Specialist Surgery Center.
-All with the interest to promote health in their community.
+All participants with a common goal and interest, to promote health in our community.

-To date, more than 5,500 patients have been treated, not only from California, but also from all parts of the United States.
-It should be noted that 84% of these patients without health insurance are of Mexican nationality.
+To date, more than 9,720 patients have been treated, not only from California, but also from all parts of the United States.
+It should be noted that all of these patients without health insurance are of multiple nationalities.

-Surgery Without Medical Insurance program is currently growing and continues to be in effect.
+Surgery Without Medical Insurance program is currently growing and continues to be in fully acttive.

 2015-2018 Member of the board of directors of CSF Medical Non-Profit Foundation 501 (c)(3) as medical director.

-In recent years he has been a key component in Bakersfield, Ca to form groups of surgeons committed to covering the needs of guards of several local hospitals.
+In recent years he has been a key component in Bakersfield, Ca to form groups of surgeons committed to covering “On Call” needs of several local hospitals.

 2005 – 2006 Top Docs; Bakersfield Memorial Hospital.